elugens/hello-javascript/docs/general-javascript-questions/promises-async-await/promise-api.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> A Promise chain's return value is a new Promise that resolves or rejects based on the outcome of the last Promise in the chain.<br />
+  <div><strong>Interview Response:</strong> A Promise chain's return value is a new Promise that resolves or rejects based on the outcome of the last Promise in the chain.
   </div>
   </div>
 </details>